mainmatter/trash-in-treasure-out/text.md

 ```

 As you can see, instead of taking a `String` body, this time we're taking a
 `Json<Location>`.
-Axum will attempt to deserialize the request body into into a
+Axum will attempt to deserialize the request body into a
-`Location`, and the `Json<_>` extractor tells it it should use `serde_json` in
+`Location`, and the `Json<_>` extractor tells it that it should use `serde_json`
-order to do so.
+to do so.
 And as `serde_json` is going to use the `serde::Deserialize`
 implementation we derived on `Location` before, `Location::try_from<String>`
-gets run even _before_ code within the route handler is run.
-So within the route
+gets run even the _before_ code within the route handler is run.
+So within the
-handler, we're _certain_ that the `origin` parameter represents a valid
+route handler, we're _certain_ that the `origin` parameter represents a valid
 `Location`!

-Now of course, our test is just sending plain, unquoted strings, and unquoted
+Now, of course, our test is just sending plain, unquoted strings, and unquoted
 strings are not valid JSON.
 So let's update our test:

 ```rust